firebase/firebase-admin-python/.github/CONTRIBUTING.md

 ```

 This command will read the list of target environments from `tox.ini`, and execute tests in each of
 those environments.
-It will also generate a code coverage report, at the end of the execution.
+It will also generate a code coverage report at the end of the execution.

 ### Repo Organization